Best Affordable Alternatives To The Metabones Speedbooster

 If you own cine lenses, Metabones also makes special adapters for cine glass.

-And this is where the MFT-system really shines: you can use so many different lenses from all kinds of systems with all kinds of adapters – focal reducers being only one of them.
+And this is where the MFT system shines: you can use so many different lenses from all kinds of systems with all kinds of adapters – focal reducers being only one.

 Using focal reducers can affect image quality, though certain models and brands do a good job of limiting the impacts.
-As with any adapter and cheap lenses, there are risks of field curvature, distortion, light leaks, and chromatic aberration.
+As with any adapter and cheap lenses, field curvature, distortion, light leaks, and chromatic aberration are risks.

 Ensuring that you get the best focal reducer for your price point is extremely important to save yourself from any headaches in the future.